TTilloo/WWCodeHackathon/README.md

     - Look at behavioral of an individual over time! (finish highschool, move out by 18, etc.)
     - Research on Behavioral changes as indicator of trustfulness, trustworthiness, etc. that relate to payability: Character Lab (UPenn) -> child dev -> prediction of child flourish, psychology of money (Book)
     - Taking a multicultural, multigenerationl perspective, justifying the take on behavioral and cultural turn
+    - Controlling: first gen (white, hispanic, etc.) control for baseline characteristics to make arg tighter, this person have the non-control feature -> always the preferred candidate